fyangcodes/webnovel/webnovel/books/CHAPTER_MEDIA_DOCUMENTATION.md

 ### Inline Editing
 ChapterMedia can be edited inline within the Chapter admin interface, making it easy to manage media alongside chapter content.

-## Backward Compatibility
+## Migration from ChapterImage

-The new ChapterMedia model is designed to work alongside the existing ChapterImage model:
+The ChapterMedia model has completely replaced the ChapterImage model:

-### Existing ChapterImage Functionality
+### Migration Completed
-- All existing ChapterImage instances continue to work
+- All ChapterImage functionality has been migrated to ChapterMedia
-- The `chapter.images` relationship is preserved
-- Existing structured content with `image_id` references still work

-### Migration Path
-To migrate from ChapterImage to ChapterMedia:

-1. **Gradual Migration**: Use both models simultaneously
-2. **Data Migration**: Create ChapterMedia instances from existing ChapterImage instances
-3. **Content Updates**: Update structured content to reference new media IDs
+- The ChapterImage model has been removed from the codebase
+- All image handling now uses the more robust ChapterMedia model

 ### Structured Content Integration